usfcs-scholars/cs386-fall2021/guides/syllabus.md

   > "One unit of credit in lecture, seminar, and discussion work should approximate one hour of direct faculty instruction and a minimum of two hours of out-of-class student work per week through one 15-week semester."

 Students should expect to spend approximately 1 hour on out-of-class work every week, with some weeks requiring more out-of-class time.
 See the [Community Engagement](#community-engagement) requirements for out-of-class expectations over the semester.

-## Policy Exceptions
-{: .page-header }

-Life sometimes (often?) interferes with learning.
-Several exceptions to course policies will be granted AUTOMATICALLY upon request.
-These exceptions are requested by making a private post on Piazza within the required timeframe.
-See the following sections for additional details.

 ## University Policies
 {: .page-header }